TravisWheelerLab/ULTRA/README.md

 ultra examples/example_1.fa
 ```

-Running the above command will cause ULTRA to output (to stdout) the settings being used followed by a TSV formatted annotation of the repeats found within `examples/example_1.fa`.
+The above command will cause ULTRA to output (to stdout) the settings used by ULTRA followed by a TSV formatted annotation of the repeats found within `examples/example_1.fa`.
 ULTRA annotations can be directed to an output file using the `-o <output file path>` option.
 For example:

 ```